GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 </p>
 </details>

-#### Examples (Assistance )
+#### Assistance example Responses
 <details>
-<summary>Example 1: Assistance: Create (POST) request for three Subaward reports, when first was successfully Published, second was saved in Draft status with Validation failures, and third could not be created. </summary>
+<summary>Example 1: Create (POST) request for three subaward reports and the first was successfully published, the second was saved in Draft status with validation failures, and the third could not be created. </summary>
 <p>
 <code><pre>
 [